kale-stew/climb-log/blog/gear/first-winter-peak.md

 ## Finding Winter Routes

-Without getting too much into some of the same items you’ll cover in some of the free resources I’ve linked above, there are a few things to consider that will help you identify which routes might be better to pursue in the winter.
+Without repeating too much info from the free resources I’ve linked above, there are a few things to consider about each route you're evaluating that will help you identify which routes might be a better option to pursue in the winter.

 - **Slope Angle**

   One of the most straightforward ways to assess risk on a winter route is identifying the slope angle you might be traveling under or across.
-The side of the mountain you intend to climb can also impact slide risk (e.g. the north side of a peak gets more sun in winter months), but seeing your line on a topographical map (I like the slope angle filter on [gaia](https://www.gaiagps.com)’s app) can be a much more clear-cut way to identify risk.
+The aspect of the mountain you intend to climb can also impact slide risk (e.g. the north side gets less sun in winter months, causing more snow to stay accumulated a.k.a. slope load), but seeing your line on a topographical map (I like the slope angle filter on [gaia](https://www.gaiagps.com)’s app) can be a much more clear-cut way to identify risk.
   ![screenshot comparing two route’s angles](https://live.staticflickr.com/65535/51758050945_e4c3de86f3_k.jpg)

   _Can you see why the line on the right might be riskier?_

 - **Trailhead Access**

   In the summer, 4WD roads can bar access to a peak for sedan drivers.
 In the winter, the angle of the road alone could be your barrier to drivable entry.
-What might take a little capable driving during drier months, like Uncompahgre Creek, can become completely impassable with 2’ of snow and ice melt.
-Websites like [climb13ers.com](https://climb13ers.com) and [14ers.com](https://14ers.com) can gleam insight on winter access to a number of popular trailheads, but you might need to dig deeper for lesser traveled areas.
+What might be a moderate 4x4 road during drier months, like Uncompahgre Creek, can become completely impassable with 2’ of snow and ice melt.
+Websites like [climb13ers.com](https://climb13ers.com) and [14ers.com](https://14ers.com) can glean insight on winter access to a number of popular trailheads, but you might need to dig deeper for lesser traveled areas.

 - **Recent Condition Reports**